The Edwin Fox

 The Edwin Fox is a vessel of great cultural and historical value to New Zealand and, more specifically, Nelson.
 Built in Sulkea in the Ganges region of India in 1853 by shipbuilder Thomas Reeves, it has served as a troop transport, an immigrant ship, and a cargo ship.
 It now rests in Picton, where it is undergoing restoration work.

 For the first few months of its life, the ship was an East Indiaman, sailing for the East India Company, but it was soon to be chartered to the British Government.
 The Crimean War had broken out in October 1853 and the Edwin Fox’s first mission was to transport 496 troops of the 51st French Regiment to the Baltic Sea.
-The Edwin Fox was deployed as a transport vessel by the British between England, the Crimea and Malta until 1855, when was purchased by Duncan Dunbar and refitted to carry civilian passengers and cargo.
+The Edwin Fox was deployed as a transport vessel by the British between England, the Crimea and Malta until 1855, when it was purchased by Duncan Dunbar and refitted to carry civilian passengers and cargo.
 Her first voyage as a trade ship was made on February 14, 1856 to the Southern Ocean from London, carrying cargo and five passengers, operating not very successfully as a trader.
 Between 1856 and 1858 the ship was engaged in the slave trade, transporting Chinese coolies to Cuba.

 In 1858, she was once again chartered to the British Government, this time transporting convicts from England to Western Australia.
 Between 1858 and 1872 she made numerous trips between England and the East carrying mixed cargoes, including rice, coffee, cotton, cinnamon and general cargo, and in 1861 and then between 1865 and 1868 she made five voyages carrying troops between England and Bombay.
-During this time, her ownership changed on several occasions and in 1867 she was converted to a barque - slower than a sailing ship, but requiring fewer crew.
+During this time, her ownership changed on several occasions and, in 1867, she was converted to a barque - slower than a sailing ship, but requiring fewer crew.
 Her last voyage as an Anglo-Indian trader was in 1872, following a particularly disastrous voyage back to England the year before, which culminated in a collision in the Channel.

 Click image to enlarge

 In 1873 the Edwin Fox became an immigrant ship.
 She was chartered to the Shaw Savill & Company to carry immigrants from England to New Zealand as part of the assisted migration scheme started by New Zealand Prime Minister Sir Julius Vogel.
 She made four voyages between 1873 and 1876, carrying a total of 751 passengers.
 These voyages weren’t without turmoil.
-During the first voyage to Lyttelton, she hit a gale that badly damaged her and the ship’s doctor was killed after being impaled on a metal drifting on to rocks.
-Her last two voyages to New Zealand, in 1878 to Nelson and in 1880 to Lyttelton, were plagued by similar problems but she delivered all her passengers safely to New Zealand shores.
+During the first voyage to Lyttelton, she hit a gale that badly damaged her and the ship’s doctor was killed after being impaled on metal while drifting on to rocks.
+Her last two voyages to New Zealand, in 1878 to Nelson and in 1880 to Lyttelton, were plagued by similar problems, but she delivered all her passengers safely to New Zealand shores.

 During the 1880s the steamship was rapidly making the sail ship obsolete.
 This was not the case, however, for the Edwin Fox.
 The mutton industry was booming in New Zealand and there was a shortage of refrigerated storage for the mutton before it was exported.
 The Edwin Fox was refitted in London with refrigeration equipment to store mutton carcasses on board while awaiting transport.
 She made her last journey between England and New Zealand in June 1885 when she arrived in Dunedin.
 She was then towed to Picton on 12 January 1897, where she continued to serve as a refrigerator hold until 1900 when the Picton Freezing Works were built.
 When her refrigeration equipment was found to be beyond repair it was removed and she was given to Picton Freezing Works in return for a meat-carrying contract to England.